 A diabetic foot is any pathology that results directly from peripheral arterial disease (PAD) and/or sensory neuropathy affecting the feet in diabetes mellitus; it is a long-term (or “chronic”) complication of diabetes mellitus.
 Diabetic is the leading cause of non-accident related foot amputation.
 It is estimated that, one in four persons will develop some type of foot problem requiring care.
 More than 85% of amputations are done due to foot ulcer on people with diabetes.
 Throughout the world it is estimated that, every 30 seconds one leg is amputated due to diabetes.
 The global prevalence of diabetes in 2025 was estimated to be 415 million whereas Africa and Asia along was estimated to be 14.2 million which is 3.4% of the global population.
 In Tanzania, 70% of lower limb amputation is done on patients with diabetes.

-In most of the developed countries, the evaluation, assessment, and specialized care is given by a specialist who is most often known as Podiatrists.
-These are individuals who have completed a specialized training in design, manufacturing and fitting of footwear (shoes and foot orthoses) for individuals with diabetes.
-In reference to rehabilitating a person amputated due to diabetic with a prosthesis, one has to be conscious about ischemia, neuropathy in both limbs, poor muscle strength, coordination and endurance, visual impairment, balance problems, cognitive and desire to resume an active life.
-It is therefore with these basis of not having anyone in most of our settings in developing countries to impart current practicing Prosthetist/Orthotist with the knowledge, skills and attitude of providing this service to the lower limb amputees as a result of diabetes.
-It is an independent course which provides the required capacity to rehabilitate a lower limb amputee due to diabetes.
+In most of developed countries, the evaluation, assessment, and specialized care are given by a specialist who is most often known as Podiatrists.
+These are individuals who have completed specialized training in the design, manufacturing, and fitting of footwear (shoes and foot orthoses) for individuals with diabetes.
+In reference to rehabilitating a person amputated due to diabetes with a prosthesis, one has to be conscious about ischemia, neuropathy in both limbs, poor muscle strength, coordination and endurance, visual impairment, balance problems, and cognitive and desire to resume an active life.
+It is therefore the basis of not having anyone in most of our settings in developing countries to impart current practicing Prosthetists/Orthotist with the knowledge, skills, and attitude of providing this service to the lower limb amputees as a result of diabetes.
+It is an independent course that provides the required capacity to rehabilitate a lower-limb amputee due to diabetes.

 This course is designed to equip the trainee with the knowledge and skills to design, fabricate, align and assemble a prosthesis with the required special features for a client amputated due to diabetes.

-To train participants on designing concepts, principles and methods of fabricating and fitting an foot prostheses for clients amputated due to diabetes.
+To train participants on designing concepts, principles, and methods of fabricating and fitting foot prostheses for clients amputated due to diabetes.

-1. Cary out visual and physical assessment of a foot amputee
+1. Cary out a visual and physical assessment of a foot amputee

 2. Demonstrate an understanding of measurement transfer of a negative cast for a foot amputee

-5. Demonstrate the moulding/lamination process of foot stump socket
+5. Demonstrate the moulding/lamination process of the foot stump socket

 6. Fit a foot stump socket